What Is Job Shadowing and How Can It Help Your Career?

 Job shadowing can be done as part of a formal program organized by a high school or university, or it can be scheduled informally.

 To find a formal job shadowing program, check with your high school guidance counselor or your college’s career services office.
 Schools might also have a list of alumni who are willing to let students job shadow.

 If you cannot find a formal program through your school, you might meet with a career counselor for help finding a shadowing opportunity.
-Make a list of potential companies you would like to job shadow at, and then see if anyone in your network works at those companies.
-You then can reach out to one of them to ask for a job shadowing opportunity.
+Make a list of potential companies where you would like to job shadow and see if anyone in your network works at those companies.
+You can then reach out to one of them to ask for a job shadowing opportunity.

 Some large organizations and government agencies offer job shadowing programs to students.
 It's a good idea to check out organizations of interest to see if any of them have such a program.

 Though most job shadowing opportunities are designed to help high school or college students determine their ideal career choices, it's possible to job shadow as an adult too.